To install the

 The SMART COLOR window at the bottom is sortable either by Part Number, Step Number, N=number of components for that part number, Operation, number of Pins on the component, etc.

-To assign an Operation to each part number click EDIT then BOM then IMPORT LIBRARY (.OPR) and a new window will appear.
+To assign an Operation to each part number from the main menu click EDIT then BOM then IMPORT LIBRARY (.OPR) and a new window will appear.
 In the window click on the file SAMPLE.OPR to select it then click OPEN.
-The result is that under the OPERATION field at the bottom of the screen each part number has been automatically assigned a operation step, for example Part Number 390579-03-3 is assigned Operation "MYDATA AUTO INSERT".
+The result is that under the OPERATION field at the bottom of the screen each part number has been automatically assigned a operation step, for example Part Number 390579-03-3 is assigned Operation "Mydata / Mycronic AUTO INSERT".

 In the bottom window to the right of the PART NUMBER field you will find the STEP field.
 In this field you may optionally add STEP NUMBERS to part numbers in order to create separate unique steps in the PC Boards assembly process (for example: Step 1 for Hand Inserts, Step 2 Chip Shooter components, etc).
 To assign a STEP NUMBER to a part number at the bottom of the display double click on a part number and edit the STEP field with a step number.
 When the PC Board and BOM are first imported all steps are defaulted to step 1.
 Note that we have previously added step numbers 1 through 5 for our sample PC Board.